DallanQ/terraforming_mars_ares_expedition/QA.md

 [solo-mode-dummy-hand-clarification](https://boardgamegeek.com/thread/3334078/solo-mode-dummy-hand-clarification)

-> I have a question regarding the Solo mode: what happen if in the planning step I choose my phase card and I reveal the same phase card from the dummy hand?
-I will just play a single phase for that round?
+> In Solo mode: what happens if in the planning step I choose my phase card and I reveal the same phase card from the dummy's hand? will i just play a single phase for that round?

 Yes, just like with two players.